davewatters/js-blackjack/README.md

 -   #### As a frequent user...
     -   I want to to be able to increase the difficulty level of the game to make play more exciting
-        - I tested to ensure that the game settings could be changed to make the game more difficult - e.g. the munber of decks of cards in play can be increased and the sarting amount of the betting stack.
+        - I tested to ensure that the game settings could be changed to make the game more difficult - e.g. the nunber of decks of cards in play can be increased and the starting amount of the betting stack.

 ### Code Validation
 The [W3C Markup Validator](https://validator.w3.org/#validate_by_uri), [W3C CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) and the [JSHint JavaScript Code Quality Tool](https://jshint.com) were used to validate every page of the project for syntax errors. **NOTE: All validation was re-run after fixing any errors shown below to ensure that no further errors or warnings existed.**

--   index.html: incorrect use of aria-label was #_TODO
+-   index.html: incorrect use of aria-label was flagged.
+This was initially coded because the button on the Info form is actually a ```<span>``` element.
+This was refactored to use a ```title=""``` attribute instead.
+No errors or warnings were found when retested.
 <h2 align="center"><img src="readme-docs/w3c-validator-html-index.png"></h2>

 -   style.css: no errors were found